DeividasMat/facial_keypoint_detection/README.md

 # Facial Keypoint Detection
-This project are part of Computer vision Nanodergee.
+This project are part of Computer vision Nanodergee via Udacity.